Adlink-ROS/neuron_demo_gpio/README.md

 * `root@neuron: ros2 run neuron_demo_gpio neuron_omni_io`

 ### NOTE
-1. terminal can gain root access by first doing `sudo -sE`
+1. Terminal can gain root access by first doing `sudo -sE`
-2. alternatively, you can publish the triggering topic manually by `run ros2 topic pub /neuron_hwm_cmd std_msgs/String "data: 0"`
+2. Alternatively, you can publish the triggering topic manually by `run ros2 topic pub /neuron_hwm_cmd std_msgs/String "data: 0"`

 ### Monitoring
 You can checkout the topics by: